Why I became a FOCUS Mentor

 I chose to participate in the FOCUS PROGRAM while incarcerated at the Boulder County Jail.
 I knew immediately this was the program I had to be in if I was going to successfully change my life.
 I knew from previous attempts I could not do such a transformation alone.
 I had to have someone on my side: a person in my sober court working towards a common goal.
 My mentor is an angel.
 She has been my advocate and example in reintegrating into the community.
 I needed guidance and a companion while on a life transformation.

 I had the best of intentions meeting all my legal obligations, changing my life even before my incarceration I would probably still have the best of intentions rather than actually DOING it if it werent for the FOCUS PROGRAM.
 The program gave me the tools anyone needs to tackle such a task.
 I was given a phone, rides to appointments, job searching, gift cards for food, clothes, the list goes on…

 I continue to work with my mentor and the FOCUS PROGRAM.
 I’m 11 months into the program.
 I have a job, apartment, a relationship with my children, family and friends.
 I attribute this to the program.
 FOCUS PROGRAM is a program of HOPE.
-Im still struggling, however, not nearly as much as I would be without my mentor or the program.

 This is the greatest opportunity for anyone with a desire for change.
-It is a real blessing.